mim/ling83800hw3/README.md

 What to do
 ----------

-Score the test data lattices by composing it with the language model, then decode them with the Viterbi algorithm.
+Score the test data lattices by composing them with the language model, then decode them with the Viterbi algorithm.

 What to turn in
 ---------------

-Decode all the sentences in `test.ana` and write them out to a file `test.hyp`, one sentence per line with a single space between each token, as in `dev.tok` (in this directory). *You must provide your solution in this format to receive full credit.*
+Decode all the sentences in [test.ana] and write them out to a file `test.hyp`, one sentence per line with a single space between each token, as in [dev.tok]. *You must provide your solution in this format to receive full credit.*

 Hints